-About Rehabilitation Counseling
+About Clinical Rehabilitation Counseling

 Rehabilitation counseling blends the fulfilling specialties of psychology and rehabilitation into a profession that transforms lives.
 Rehabilitation counselors help people with physical, developmental, and emotional disabilities achieve personal, career, and independent-living goals in the most integrated way possible.

 Rehabilitation counselors are trained to understand their clients’ medical and psychological needs and often take a lead role in coordinating a range of integrated services.
 They use a variety of techniques and approaches, including assessment, diagnosis and treatment planning, counseling, case management, and advocacy.
-In many settings, counselors collaborate with other health services professionals, including psychiatrists and other physicians, physical therapists, prosthetists and orthotists, and dieticians.
+In many settings, counselors collaborate with other health services professionals, including psychiatrists and other physicians, physical therapists, prosthetists and orthotists, and dietitians.